P-p-H-d/mlib/README.md

      	 if func([arguments,] item)
 	      	 Push item in containerDest

-The function 'func' is a method which takes as argument an object of the container and returns a boolean which is true if the object shall be added to the other container.
+The function 'func' is a method that takes as argument an object of the container and returns a boolean that is true if the object shall be added to the other container.